sherlock-audit/2023-03-optimism/README-working.md

 # System context

-### OPTIMISM TODO: Update for new Goerli deployment, etc. if relevant

-For this competition, you’ll be looking at Optimism on the [Goerli network.](https://community.optimism.io/docs/developers/bedrock/public-testnets/#goerli) This system was [recently upgraded](https://community.optimism.io/docs/developers/bedrock/public-testnets/#goerli) from our legacy system to the new [Bedrock architecture](https://community.optimism.io/docs/developers/bedrock/how-is-bedrock-different/).

-Unlike a typical Sherlock competition, rather than looking for bugs in source code, you’ll be able to interact with a live system, complete with block explorers and other infrastructure.

-It also opens the door to issues that might result from errors made during the deployment and upgrade process.

-Our system is composed of of both Golang and Solidity.
-Given the size of the code base, we’ll do our best to guide you towards the kinds of bugs we anticipate you might find, and where to look for them.
+The previous competition looked at contracts deployed on the [Goerli network](https://community.optimism.io/docs/developers/bedrock/public-testnets/#goerli).

+As we have not yet upgraded the contracts on Goerli, this compettion will focus on the source code listen in the Scope section below.

 # Scope

 ### OPTIMISM TODO: Update scope for latest commit hash.
 The key components of the system can be found in our monorepo at commit [3f4b3c3281](https://github.com/ethereum-optimism/optimism/tree/3f4b3c328153a8aa03611158b6984d624b17c1d9).

 - [L1 Contracts](https://github.com/ethereum-optimism/optimism/tree/3f4b3c328153a8aa03611158b6984d624b17c1d9/packages/contracts-bedrock/contracts/L1)
 - [L2 Contracts (AKA Predeploys)](https://github.com/ethereum-optimism/optimism/tree/3f4b3c328153a8aa03611158b6984d624b17c1d9/packages/contracts-bedrock/contracts/L2)